 Considering that the translation product can be an operating manual or even a safety manual, badly translated terms and unclear instructions can drastically alter the way the product or service is perceived.
 An otherwise satisfied customer will become frustrated, grappling with a piece of machinery or software product as they attempt to puzzle out the meaning of the text.

-A clear example of the importance of accuracy in translated text is the , which was developed by the Society of Automotive Engineers to tackle the inaccurate translation of automotive documents.
+A clear example of the importance of technical translation accuracy is the , which was developed by the Society of Automotive Engineers to tackle the inaccurate translation of automotive documents.
 Incorrectly translated documentation can have large repercussions, such as higher warranty costs, damage to vehicles and even injury to those operating a machine.
-Just like we wouldn’t put a one-year-old behind the wheel, we wouldn’t ask a linguist with no understanding of automotive vehicles to translate a manual for a tractor.
+Just like we wouldn鈥檛 put a one-year-old behind the wheel, we wouldn鈥檛 ask a linguist with no understanding of automotive vehicles to translate a manual for a tractor.

 But there are ways we can help our translators understand the context behind a term.
 For example, the original PDF of a user manual, containing images and diagrams relating to the product and its constituent parts, is often indispensable.
 Screenshots of single-word strings in help pages can also help the translator understand if the string refers either to a call to action framed as a button or to a menu item.

-Termbases, which are databases containing preferred terminology and other information such as meanings and examples of usage, can be incredibly useful for linguists to keep your content consistent and accurate across different languages.
+Term bases, which are databases containing preferred terminology and other information such as meanings and examples of usage, can be incredibly useful for linguists to maintain technical translation accuracy across different languages.
 They can be maintained and built upon over time, for specific domains, products and customers, meaning that linguists can find out preferred terms with a few clicks of the mouse.

-Our translators and project managers have extensive experience in using termbases created using specialist software.
+Our translators and project managers have extensive experience in using term bases created using specialist software.
 Instead of a translator having to search through a large, convoluted Excel spreadsheet full of preferred terms and definitions, the software efficiently identifies the entries that are most useful for the translation of a particular word or phrase.
-The value of termbases can therefore not be underestimated.
-As your colleagues supporting you in the launch of your products in new markets, there’s only one thought in our mind: that we use all the resources at our disposal to represent your product in the best light possible.
+The value of term bases can therefore not be underestimated.

-In summary, the importance of employing a translator with subject matter knowledge and experience cannot be underestimated.
-Not only will the translator provide high quality translations, they may also spot past errors or be able to contribute towards improving the termbases and translation memories.
+In summary, the importance of technical translation accuracy and employing a translator with subject-matter knowledge and experience cannot be underestimated.
+Not only will the translator provide high-quality translations,聽 but they may also spot past errors or be able to contribute towards improving the term bases and translation memories.

-But a good linguist does not translate in a vacuum.
+A good linguist does not translate in a vacuum.
 They require the original source text or helpful screenshots to allow them to comprehend the full context of a term in its original context of use.
-Termbases are also incredibly useful in maintaining consistency in style and terminology.
-When all these conditions are met, you will be well on your way to producing a translation of a high standard.
+Term bases are also incredibly useful in maintaining consistency in style and terminology.
+Find out more about how we support manufacturing translation services and other technical industries here, or read more about our approach to technical document translation.

 ]]>